TaTooKa/Erzahlspiel/docs/source/pages/magicsystems/colorsofmagic.rst

 Spellcasting
 ------------

 In general terms, a player describes what their character is attempting to do and what is the desired effect of their Spell (both with flavor and intent), and the GM determines which **color(s)** and **power level** correspond to the Spellcasting action.
-This determines the *Odds of Success* for the player to roll; then consult the :hoverxref:`Casting Magic: Results <colorsofmagic-casting-results>` table for the outcome.
+This determines the :hoverxref:`Odds of Success <interpret-the-odds>` for the player to roll; then consult the :hoverxref:`Casting Magic: Results <colorsofmagic-casting-results>` table for the outcome.

 Spell Color
 ~~~~~~~~~~~